gonigonen/files-upload-service/README.md

 #### **5. No Authentication (By Design)**
 **Decision**: Deploy without authentication for development/demo purposes **Reasoning**:
-- ✅ **Learning Focus**: Emphasizes serverless architecture patterns
+- ✅ **Developing Focus**: Emphasizes serverless architecture patterns
 - ✅ **Rapid Prototyping**: Quick deployment and testing
 - ✅ **Simplicity**: Reduces complexity for educational purposes
 - ⚠️ **Development Only**: Clearly documented as not production-ready